Church of Saint Mark (Saint Paul, Minnesota): Interior

 The main sanctuary of the church is notable for its large ornate reredos altarpiece of dark-stained wood, with various gilt carved trim motifs and featuring panels of various saints.
 A particular and unique feature of the reredos is the inclusion of several carved squirrels along each side of the reredos, with each squirrel holding an acorn.
 This is extraordinarily rare; the squirrel is seldom featured as a symbol in the tradition of Catholic sacred art, and thus is rarely, if ever, depicted throughout the history of Christian sacred art.
 The symbolism of the squirrels, and what they represent on the altarpiece, remains unknown.

+The church has two side altars, one dedicated to the Blessed Virgin Mary and the other to Saint Joseph.
+The murals of angels flaking the statues of each of the altars' titular patrons incorporate elements from both the predominantly Catholic Beuronese and the broader, more contemporary Art Nouveau styles.